Dingolytics/.github/profile/README.md

 ⚡️ 2024-Feb-20: Watch out the initial release (v0.1.0), [self-hosted](https://github.com/Dingolytics/dingolytics-selfhosted) option is available

+We build Dingolytics to help getting started with end-to-end data management from day one of project development cycle.

+Our tech stack includes:

+- ClickHouse as a main data storage
+- Vector as a data ingestion tool
+- Dingolytics API and web UI applications

+We provide management layer for ClickHouse and Vector to make integration easier and quicker to set up.

 # Development

 🚧 The project is under active development and things are going to change.
 Yes, this is a DISCLAIMER.